TheButlah/TheButlah/README.md

 based networking protocol that allows applications (like the [GUI] and [overlay]) to work with the SlimeVR server.

-Before this protocol, the overlay did not exist, and the GUI was written in Java Swing 🤮.
 After we adopted the protocol, it allowed the team to break the gui code into its own app and adopt technologies like `tauri`, `typescript`, and `react`, with clearer separation of concerns, less code, and prettier UI/UX.